jankazil/Arotake/README.md

 # Arotake

 **Arotake** is a Python toolkit for evaluating meteorological forecast models against observations.
-It provides a command-line tool and an application programming interface that evaluates NOAA High-Resolution Rapid Refresh (HRRR) surface forecasts vs. observations.
+It provides a command-line tool and an application programming interface that evaluates NOAA High-Resolution Rapid Refresh (HRRR) surface forecasts with Local Climatological Data (LCD) v2 observations.

 ## Installation